telefonicaid/context-adapter/README.md

 This command will only work after the developer has executed init-dev-env (that's the goal that will create the detached site).

-This command will also launch the coverage, doc and complexity task (see in the above sections).
+This command will also launch the coverage, doc and complexity task (see the sections above).

 ##<a id="section8"></a>Contact
 * Germán Toro del Valle (<a href="mailto:german.torodelvalle@telefonica.com">german.torodelvalle@telefonica.com</a>, <a href="http://www.twitter.com/gtorodelvalle" target="_blank">@gtorodelvalle</a>)